sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/IUDX Component Installation/Initiating the Deployment.md

     git clone -b  5.0.0 https://github.com/datakaveri/iudx-deployment
     ```

-This step is crucial for acquiring the essential configuration and deployment scripts needed for setting up IUDX components.
+This step is crucial for acquiring essential configuration and deployment scripts needed for setting up IUDX components.